Secondary Production Means Hard Work, Discipline, and Dedication

 Lighting and sound: Used throughout to help create a weird and wonderful atmosphere.

 To me, Performing Arts (Music, Drama, and Dance) goes hand in hand with creativity, allowing students to be innovative while encouraging them to learn new things.
 Besides the fact that it’s fun and challenging, Performing Arts builds habits of mind that are essential to living well and weathering the adversities of life.
-It hones our creativity and intelligence, fosters our compassion, and brings a higher understanding of humanity to our awareness.
+It hones creativity and intelligence.
+Fosters our compassion, and brings a higher understanding of humanity to our awareness.
 Performers must be critical thinkers, problem solvers, and good listeners.
 Performing arts is a physical, mental, and emotional journey about personal betterment and the vitality of human connection.

 Please note that the British School of Bucharest is not responsible for the content on these external pages and, as usual, we advise you to monitor your children’s online activity.

 BSB is adapting to the current climate.
 Some information on the website is available for normal School activity.
 Due to COVID-19, there may be changes in the way School works, but all staff are fully operational and can be contacted via email@example.com.